JessAtBlocBoxCo/blocbox/readme.txt

 	- extends baseesignup.html

 2C. blocbox.co/hostsignup/  (Host sign up)
-	- template is at core/templates/blocbox/sign-host.html; view is core/views/signuphost
+	- template is at core/templates/blocbox/sign-host.html; view is core.views.signuphost
 	- you'kll want to populate the "additionalfields" block - this is empty right now, but whatever you put there will be added on to the generic sign up form - so this should be host-specific stuff; analgous to the "introduce yourself" fields when connecting to someone
 	- note that i had to remove "interst in hosting" from generic basesignup because we dont want that on host sign up, so i added that to specific pages